Low-Emission and Charging-Zone Planning for Moving in Manchester

 1) Confirm your route footprint

 Include pickup, drop-off, and any stops.
-If your move crosses multiple areas, the route footprint matters more than the straight-line distance.
+The route footprint matters more than straight-line distance, especially if you cross multiple areas.

-Peak-hour congestion increases delay risk.
-A calmer window makes travel time more predictable and reduces the chance of overtime.
+Peak congestion increases variability.
+A calmer window protects arrival timing and reduces the chance that small delays become paid overtime.

 4) Share access notes early